tw-yshuang/AIVC-Server-Booking/docs/USER_GUIDE.md

 >
 > ![step_1](show1.png)
 >
-> Choose "Connect to Host..." to use ssh and add a new SSH HOST.
+> Choose "Connect to Host..." to use ssh and add a new SSH Host.
 >
 > ![step_2](show2.png)
 > ![step_3](show3.png)
 >
-> Type the username and ip of your container.
+> Type the username and ip of remote device.
 After that you have the config of container, you can access the container remotely.
 As you can see in the list, the name of remote device is its ip.
 ![step_4](show4.png)
 ![step_4_supplement](show5.png)
 >